AlexisNeri/SmartAdaptiveTrafficLightControlSystem/README.md

-# Traffic Management System using Car Detection and Decision-Making
+# Traffic Management System using Computer Vision and Edge Computing

 ## Overview
 This project implements a Traffic Management System using computer vision techniques to detect vehicles and make intelligent decisions to control traffic lights at an intersection.
 The system consists of four main modules: